shenwei356/LexicMap/docs/content/usage/index/_index.md

   -G, --big-genomes string        ► Out file of skipped files with $total_bases + ($num_contigs - 1) *
                                   $contig_interval >= -g/--max-genome.
 The second column is one of the skip types: no_valid_seqs, too_large_genome, too_many_seqs.
   -c, --chunks int                ► Number of chunks for storing seeds (k-mer-value data) files.
+Max:
-                                  Default: the value of -j/--threads. (default 16) --contig-interval int       ► Length of interval (N's) between contigs in a genome. (default 1000) -r, --file-regexp string        ► Regular expression for matching sequence files in -I/--in-dir, case ignored.
+                                  128. Default: the value of -j/--threads. (default 16)
+      --contig-interval int       ► Length of interval (N's) between contigs in a genome. (default 1000) -r, --file-regexp string        ► Regular expression for matching sequence files in -I/--in-dir, case ignored.
 Attention: use double quotation marks for patterns